 Merronbrook’s longstanding reputation for quality products originates from our established procurement policy of only buying premium timber bringing many benefits of timber frame construction.
 Over the past years we have continued to develop our Timber Purchasing Policy, fully endorsed by all Merronbrook Ltd Directors, which ensures that we only select timber from traceable and well-managed forest sources.
-The timber we supply is independently certified by FSC or PEFC certification schemes ensuring that the origin of our timber is traceable and originates from sustainable sources.
+The timber we supply is independently certified by PEFC certification schemes ensuring that the origin of our timber is traceable and originates from sustainable sources.

 To maintain the high quality of our timber we store unprepared and prepared timber in purpose-made dry storage sheds with cantilever racking which allows the free flow of air around the timber.